 Why You Shouldn’t Drive a Car When Check Engine Light Flashes?

-Driving a car with a flashing check engine light can do serious damage to the car.
-In some cases, it can cause the engine to seize up entirely which is when the engine won’t start at all.
-When this happens, the car will have to be towed to the nearest service station and repaired which can be costly.
+Driving a car with a flashing check engine light can seriously damage the car.
+In some cases, it can cause the engine to seize up entirely, which is when the engine won’t start at all.
+When this happens, the car will have to be towed to the nearest service station and repaired, which can be costly.